DerrylKevin/Pose-detection-and-classification/README.md

 - Using Yolov8
 - Preparing a dataset for a few pose classes
 - Training a Keras classification model
+    - For model tracking, there is an optional integration with MLflow
 - Inference on images and videos